The Future of Hybrid Working - Strategies & Solutions | Gamma

 Regardless of the pandemic, one of the main challenges, particularly for smaller businesses, is getting new customers, as well as maintaining old ones.

-The pandemic has prompted some extreme changes in customer behaviour, with almost 57 per cent of Brits saying they’ll continue to buy online even, regardless of restrictions.
+The pandemic has prompted some extreme changes in customer behaviour, with almost 57 per cent of Brits saying they’ll continue to buy online, regardless of restrictions.

 The rise in omnichannel communications has never been so prominent — customers want to communicate how, when and on whichever channel they prefer.
 It’s vital to streamline and facilitate the hurdles of omnichannel communication in order to provide a seamless and consistent experience for all customers.